wienerman69/CS50/README.md

-This is a poject for my Harvard CS50 Class
+This is a project for my Harvard CS50 Class